Author: GrowwwTech

 This is the most common question we get from Indian D2C founders.
 And the honest answer is: probably not.

 A study by DSG Consumer Partners, Meta, and ViralMint surveyed 100+ Indian D2C founders and found that 62% report creative fatigue — their ad creatives stop performing despite higher spends.
-Meanwhile, customer acquisition costs are rising 30% year-on-year across the Indian D2C ecosystem.
+Meanwhile, customer acquisition costs are rising 30% year-on-year across the Indian D2C stack.

 The old playbook — throw money at Meta, get cheap conversions, scale linearly — is dead.
 Here’s what’s actually broken and how to fix it.